beling/book-pl/src/ch16-02-message-passing.md

 advantage of thinking about ownership throughout your Rust programs.
 Let’s do an experiment to show how channels and ownership work together to prevent
 problems: we’ll try to use a `val` value in the spawned thread *after* we’ve sent it down the channel.
-Try compiling the code in Listing 16-9 to see why this code isn’t allowed:
+Try compiling the code in listing 16-9 to see why this code isn’t allowed:

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust,ignore,does_not_compile
 {{#rustdoc_include ../listings/ch16-fearless-concurrency/listing-16-09/src/main.rs}}